Harsh1091996/Book-Recommendation-System/README.md

 * Feature Selection - Used User-ID,ISBN and Books-Rating for model development.
 * Model development - Tried Popularity based model and Collaborative filtering (Both Memory based and Model based).

+## Memory Based Collaborative Filtering
+Memory-based methods use user rating historical data to compute the similarity between users or items.
+The idea behind these methods is to define a similarity measure between users or items, and find the most similar to recommend unseen items.

+## Model Based Collaborative Filtering
+Model-based CF uses machine learning algorithms to predict users rating of unrated items.
+There are many model-based CF algorithms, the most commonly used are matrix factorization models such as to applying a SVD to reconstruct the rating matrix, latent Dirichlet allocation or Markov decision process based models.

+Refer this [**blog**](https://towardsdatascience.com/how-does-collaborative-filtering-work-da56ea94e331) for more information on collaborative filtering

 ## Needs of this project